redooor/redminportal/README.md

 # Important note

+The development of this branch has ceased.
+Please refer to the master branch for latest release.

-If you're upgrading from version 0.1.4 or below, please refer to the [Upgrade Guide](#upgrade-guide).
+If you're upgrading from version 0.1.5 or below, please refer to the [Upgrade Guide](#upgrade-guide).

 # Models and Features